skrusche63/storm-samples/README.md

 This repository holds a collection of storm topologies, we have made experience with at [Dr. Krusche & Partner](http://www.dr-kruscheundpartner.de).
 We share the respective Spout & Bolt definitions with the hope that they are useful.
+Actually our main interest is in real-time text analysis using libraries such as Storm and Spark.

+**Storm**
 Storm is an open source real-time computation framework, which was developed at Twitter and is sometimes referred to as "real-time Hadoop."
 Whereas Hadoop relies on batch processing, Storm is a real-time, distributed, fault-tolerant system.